garfix/nli-go/doc/remarks.md

+# 2019-09-17

+I made a hello-world example (as a test).

+# 2019-09-14

+So in SHRDLU objects need to be used later for anaphora

+- when a question is processed (after relationization, before answering, so that within-sentence references can be processed)
+- when a response is processed

 # 2019-09-13

 "What does the box contain?" was relatively easy.
 Answer: "The blue pyramid and the blue block".
 I gave the blocks and